-- 5. MCDOT and SHA should maintain the current surfaces of rustic roads to the extent practicable. - 6.
-MCDOT and SHA should ensure that rustic roads receive the same level of maintenance as other classifications of roads. - 7.
+- MCDOT and SHA should maintain the current surface of a rustic road to preserve the character of the road to the extent practicable, consistent with the Executive Regulations on "Width, Alignment, and Road Surface." - 6.
+MCDOT and SHA should ensure that rustic roads receive the same level of maintenance as other classifications of roads consistent with the Executive Regulations on Level of Maintenance. - 7.
 Best practices should be used to manage special road surfaces, such as gravel or concrete.
 If asbestos is found in a gravel road surface, the segment with asbestos will have to be mitigated to ensure that it does not become a health hazard.